ajr242/cwru-csds341/notes/JDBC.md

 ### CallableStatement

 - Main features of CallableStatement are:
-  1. It is used to execute stored procedures.
-  2. It is used to execute functions.
-  3. It is used to execute database-specific operations.

 - Used to execute stored procedures that might contain both input and output parameters.